 Exhibition consist acrylic, ink and sculpture media, as well as every page as a separate framed work of art.

 This revolutionary experience changed her for good, in her book and through her art, you can see why.

 Äni has shared and illustrated her experiences and findings so that others may find hope and peer support from it.

 ”There’s someone, somewhere in the world who is facing these similar and scary situations that I went through.
 They might feel lonly, scared or hopeless.
 I hope they might be able to read this comic so they’d know that they are not alone in this.
-There’s other ones who have gone through similar challenges and that there is still hope.”
+There’s other ones who have gone through it and that there is still hope.”